rishitha5h2/MediNova-An-AI-Medical-Companion/README.md

 Deploy and share your app!

 📬 Contact
-For queries or contributions, reach out to Pragna Padamata at pragnasrilalithapadamata@gmail.com
+For queries or contributions, reach out to Gadiraju Rishitha at gadirajurishitha@gmail.com